To schedule an ADHD Evaluation- email

 The second level of assessment includes all of the measures described above as well as a cognitive/intellectual assessment and some academic/achievement testing.
 This level is recommended if there are processing speed concerns, working memory difficulties, verbal comprehension difficulties, or difficulties in an academic setting.

-All services are fee-for-service, which means that we do not accept insurance.
+Most insurance plans accepted.
 Multiple payment options are available at the time of service.

-Initial appointments can generally be offered within 2-3 weeks based on volumes and time of year.
+Initial appointments can generally be offered within 2-4 weeks based on volumes and time of year.
 Appointments are often scheduled in the late afternoon or evenings to minimize disruption to school and work schedules.

 Informational Slides from the World's Foremost Authority on ADHD